pbo-cirus/hierarchical-to-relational/docs/HierarchyToRelational-sparkcompute.md

 Use Case
 --------
-This plugin can be used when user needs to Flatten a hierarchical data model to a relational model.
+This plugin can be used when a user needs to flatten a hierarchical data model to a relational model.
 It expects incoming records to represent a direct parent-child relationship from one element to another.
 The input data can contain multiple root elements, but must not contain any cycles.
-The plugin will flatten the hierarchy such that there is an output record from each element to itself and to all of its descendents.
-Each output record will include the distance from the element to its descendent.
+The plugin will flatten the hierarchy such that there is an output record from each element to itself and to all of its descendants.
+Each output record will include the distance from the element to its descendant.

 Properties
 ----------